TheOdinProject/curriculum/git/foundations_git/commit_messages.md

 - [What are two benefits of having well-written commit messages and a good commit history?](https://cbea.ms/git-commit/#intro)
 - [How many characters should the subject line of your commit message be?](https://cbea.ms/git-commit/#limit-50)

-### Additional resources

-This section contains helpful links to related content.
-It isn't required, so consider it supplemental.

-- One way to formulate high-information commit messages is to follow a template.
-[Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) is one of many commit message templates that you can explore.
-- Explore this amazing tutorial video on Conventional Commits ➔ [Full Video Link](https://www.youtube.com/watch?v=OJqUWvmf4gg).
-The video showcases the Conventional Commits template from the resource above.
-It also mentions creating releases and shows using something called "Yarn".
-These two parts are out of scope for this part of the course, so don't worry about them and instead focus on the commit template.